 Sanjay: In addition to driving our guests safely through their itinerary, my other responsibilities include keeping the vehicle clean and tidy each day.
 It’s important to me and Indian Excursions Co that I offer excellent service, so – depending on whether the guest appreciates it – I often give bits of information about each city as we enter, and discuss Indian culture with them.

 Have you had a favourite guest?

-Sanjay: I have enjoyed the company of all my guests so far and it would be difficult to pick a favourite!
+Sanjay: I have enjoyed the company of all my guests so far, and it would be difficult to pick a favourite!
 There was one couple in January this year from the UK though who I particularly clicked with.
-We spent three weeks driving through Delhi, Agra and Rajasthan, often sharing stories with each other along the way.
+We spent three weeks driving through Delhi, Agra and Rajasthan, often sharing stories along the way.
 Their favourite hotel on the trip, I believe, was Anopura [a tiny, two-bedroomed cottage on the outskirts of Jaipur].
 They also enjoyed The Serai [a luxury desert camp] in Jaisalmer.

 If you were planning a tour through Rajasthan, where would you go?